redromnon/HeroicBashLauncher/README.md

 Every game's launch script will contain all the launch parameters according to the game's setting in Heroic Games Launcher, including cloud syncing for supported games.

+The program also automatically downloads and adds the cover art when the launch scripts are added to Steam ( See **Syncing games to Steam** above )

 Here's an example below of _"RocketLeague_Heroic.sh"_ -

 ```